-Special to The Catholic Voice
+Special thanks to The Catholic Voice

 Saint Joseph Notre Dame High School Senior Mary Carmen Reid ‘17 was accept- ed into the Stanford Institutes of Medicine Summer Research Program (SIMR), a prestigious eight-week summer internship in which high school students are invited to perform research on a medically-oriented project with Stanford faculty, postdoctoral fellows, students and researchers.